Lie algebras and Higher torsion in p-groups

 First note that at the location $E_1^{p-1,1}$, no differentials can be incoming from the left.
 Since all elements must eventually die, we see that $d_1: E_1^{p-1,1} \to E_1^{p,0}$ is an isomorphism.
 Since $E_1^{p,0}$ is spanned by $s_0, s_-,s_+$ by proposition~\ref{pro: 0-line computation}, we see that $E_1^{p-1,1}$ is spanned by elements $\lambda_0, \lambda_-, \lambda_+$ in $E_1$ such that $d_1(\lambda_i)=s_i$.
 Formulas for these elements are listed in the table above.

 Now note as $\dime(E_1^{p-1,0})=1=\dime(E_1^{p-1,3})$ generated by $\kappa^{\frac{p-1}{2}}$ and $\tau$ respectively, by the Poincare-Euler count, we find that

 Let $\mu_0, \mu_-, \mu_+$ be a basis of $E_1^{p-1,2}$.
 (Candidates are listed in the table above but we still need to show these candidates are linearly independent in $E_1$.
-This will be done in Lemma~\ref{lem: mu-f-basis} below.)
+This will be proven in Lemma~\ref{lem: mu-f-basis} below.)

 Note the explicit element $\gamma$ in the table has $d_1(\gamma)=\kappa^{\frac{p+1}{2}}$ and so we see explicitly that $[\kappa^{\frac{p+1}{2}}]=0$ in $E_2$.
 This now leaves $\tau$ in a dilemma: it can support no nonzero $d_2$ differential as the corresponding target location is zero (spanned by $[\kappa^{\frac{p+1}{2}}]=0$.).
 Thus $d_1(\tau)=\epsilon \neq 0$ in $E_1$.